MinecraftForge/Documentation/docs/events/jarsigning.md

     build.dependsOn signJar
 ```

-- `dependsOn: reobfJar` - This line is important because Gradle has to sign the jar **after** ForgeGradle has reobfuscated the jar.
+- `dependsOn: reobfJar` - This snippet of the line is important because Gradle has to sign the jar **after** ForgeGradle has reobfuscated the jar.
 - `jar.archivePath` - The path where the archive (jar) is constructed.
 - `build.dependsOn signJar` - This line tells Gradle that this task is part of the build task started by `gradlew build`.

 The `signJar` task must define the following values to ensure that Gradle can find the keystore and actually sign the jar.

-- `keyStore` - The location of the keystore which was created at the beginning.
+- `keyStore` - This value tells Gradle where to search for the generated keystore.
-- `alias` - The alias defined by creating the keystore.
+- `alias` - The alias which was defined in the above is required in order for Gradle to sign the jar.
-- `storePass` - The password defined by creating the keystore.
+- `storePass` - The password which was defined by creating the keystore is required in order for Gradle to access the file.
-- `keyPass` - The password of the key itself defined by creating the keystore.
+- `keyPass` - The password of the key itself which was defined by creating the keystore is required in order for Gradle to gain access to the key itself.
+This password may be the same as storePass, but can be different.